diogro/SBM_manuscript/main.md

 ## Gene selection

 Using the gene expression measures for both tissues we generate co-expression network graphs.
 In theory, we could proceed using a full network in which all pairs of genes are connected but fitting the SBM with this fully connected graph is computationally too expensive.
-So, to reduce the size and connectivity of the network, we impose a stringent false discovery rate (FDR) cut-off on the edges, removing edges with a large p-value associated with the correlation between the corresponding genes.
+So, to reduce the size and connectivity of the network, we impose a stringent Benjamini-Hochberg false discovery rate (FDR) cut-off on the edges, removing edges with a large p-value associated with the correlation between the corresponding genes.
 As edges are removed, some genes with only non-significant correlations become disconnected from the rest of the network and can be removed.
 By gradually reducing the FDR threshold, we reduce the size and density of the gene network, until we arrive at a viable set of genes and connections with which to fit the SBM.
 After some experimentation, we decided that an FDR of 1e-4 for the head and 1e-5 for the body kept a large number of genes (head:3589, body:3253) and allowed us to fit the SBM in days instead of weeks.
 This set of genes is used in all the different clustering methods.

 ## Edge weights